 You Need to Take Care of Yourself When You’re Juggling 2 Under 2

 Know When to Ask for Help

 This can be so hard for so many of us, but we can’t do it all, and this 2 under 2 time in life is crazy.
 Recognize when you’re struggling and ask for help.
 Your partner and your family love you and want to help you, but they may not know how to without you telling them.
 So whether it’s needing a moment to poop alone, or the laundry is backing up, take the time to ask for help.

 Get Out of the House

-As a new mom it’s easy to stay couped up in the house, and that resistance to going into the outside world only gets stronger the second time around.
-The thought of being alone in the real world with 2 crazy kids without the comforts of your home can overload you with anxiety, but it’s so important to push yourself, baby step by baby step, so you can get out of the house, move your body, and breathe fresh air.
+As a new mom it’s easy to stay couped up in the house, and that resistance to going into the outside world only gets stronger with two under two.
+The thought of being alone in the real world with 2 wild kids without the comforts of your home can overload you with anxiety, but it’s so important to push yourself, baby step by baby step, so you can get out of the house, move your body, and breathe fresh air.

 I’m not saying pack the kids up and head for a shopping trip to the mall, because that sounds utterly terrifying at first.
 But, it can start with something as simple as a walk around the block and build from there.
 Also, double strollers are your friend.
 I attempted not to get one but immediately regretted it.
 It’s the only way to get out of the house with the kids strapped in place and not attached to you.

 There’s my 6 tips for surviving life with two under two.
-I’d love to hear if you have any other tips in the comments below and please stay tuned for a Two Under Two Must Have’s post that I’ll post next week with all of the essentials that helped make life a little easier during this crazy season.
+I’d love to hear if you have any other tips in the comments below.